 LATIN AMERICA TWO WHEELER MARKET

-The increase in the world’s population and its concentration in cities has had various impacts on the environment.
-One of the most relevant is the emission of greenhouse gases and its consequent impact on the climate system due to transport.
+The growth in the world’s population and its concentration in cities has had a variety of environmental consequences.
+One of the most important is the release of greenhouse gas emissions and the resulting influence on the climate system caused by transportation.

-Two-wheeled vehicles are among the preferred modes of transport.
-These are both non-motorized vehicles (e.g., bicycles) and motorized vehicles (power two- or three-wheelers, PTW), which also include three-wheelers.
-In urban conditions, electric vehicles are gaining popularity, as they are part of the policy to reduce exhaust emissions.
+Two-wheeled vehicles are among the most popular types of transportation.
+Non-motorized vehicles (e.g., bicycles) and semitrucks (power two- or three-wheelers, PTW), which also include three-wheelers, are included.

 By Vehicle Infrastructure Type